 During the 2002-2003 academic year, Dr. Thomas Kohn was Visiting Assistant Professor of Classics.
 He earned his Ph.D. from the University of Minnesota.
 He subsequently taught at the University of Richmond, the University of North Carolina in Greensboro, and Wayne State University.

-During the academic year 2004-2005, David A. Webb served the Department as an Adjunct Instructor of Classics, and has taught summer courses on several occasions.
-He had earned an M.A. in Classics from the University of Mississippi and is pursuing a Ph.D. with the University of Missouri, writing a dissertation on Pausanias.
+During the academic year 2004-2005, David A. Webb served the Department as an Adjunct Instructor of Classics, and taught summer courses on numerous occasions through 2013.
+He earned an M.A. in Classics from the University of Mississippi and did coursework toward as Ph.D. at University of Missouri.
+He has taught Latin and Greek at the Episcopal Collegiate School in Little Rock, Arkansas since 2007.

 In March of 2007, the Department of Classics happily moved to new offices in Bryant Hall, which had just been beautifully renovated.